Erskineville Oval

-Erskineville Oval is a sporting venue in Erskineville, Sydney, New South Wales, Australia.
+Erskineville Oval is a sporting venue in Erskineville, Sydney, Australia.
 Originally developed and opened in 1885 as Macdonaldtown Park, it was later renamed in 1892 to its current form with the municipality name change of the local government body.
-At approximately a capacity of 5000 spectators, previously 2000 Erskineville Oval was formerly an AFL venue as of 1903 when the NSW Australian Football League was founded.
+At approximately a capacity of 5000 spectators, previously 2000 Erskineville Oval was formerly an Australian Rules Football venue as of 1903 when the NSW Australian Football League was founded.
 From 1913, the ground become a rugby venue as well, in which it has since hosted professional teams such as Newtown and the South Sydney Rabbitohs.

 History

 The ground of Erskineville Oval is upon grants originally acquired by Nicholas Divine in 1794 and John Campell in 1825.
 However, the venue itself remained undeveloped due to multiple lawsuits over many years.
 On 28 July 1885, 22 acres of land were declared Macdonaldtown Park.
 This remained until 1892 before the named was changed to Erskineville Oval.
 This was done during the municipality name change of local Erskineville government.

 Previously, the oval was bound by Swanson Street, Copeland Street, Ashmore Street, Binning Street and Mitchell Road but has since undergone redevelopment in both 1937 and more recently in 2006.
 When first developed in 1937 under the Erskineville Housing Scheme, the ground was altered with the addition of housing on and around the oval.
 This resulted in the current layout of the oval and the subsequent formation of the adjacent Harry Nobel Reserve.
-Over its history, Erskineville Oval has been used as a sporting venue for various sporting codes, the most notable of which includes the NSW Australian Football League, NSW Rugby Football League as well as various levels of local AFL, rugby and cricket within the Erskineville and Macdonaldtown community.
+Over its history, Erskineville Oval has been used as a sporting venue for various sporting codes, the most notable of which includes the NSW Australian Football League, NSW Rugby Football League as well as various levels of local Australian Rules, rugby and cricket within the Erskineville and Macdonaldtown community.

+At present, Erskineville Oval is home to the Erskineville Gazelles, a semi-professional rugby league team based out of Erskineville.